 - Special local exhaust systems (e.g., snorkels) should have sufficient capture velocities to entrain the hydrogen being released.

-- Duct airflows must be sufficient that hydrogen concentrations in ducts in probable release scenarios must be kept below LFL.
+- Duct airflows must be sufficient to keep hydrogen concentrations below the LFL during probable release scenarios.

 - Automatic fire dampers should not be used in fume hood exhaust systems.